 Anyone can develop AMD, but lifestyle and diet are major factors in an individual's risk.
 And it's clear that genetic factors have a lot of influence on when AMD might start and how it progresses.

-Many Genes Influence AMD Risk, But Two Stand Out
+Many Genes Influence Macular Degeneration Risk, But Two Stand Out

 Large genome-wide association studies have identified over 30 genes associated with the risk of developing AMD.
 These kinds of studies look for genes that are more common in people with certain conditions.
 If a lot of people have a particular variation of a gene and also have a particular condition—while other people without the variation don’t have the condition—that gene is said to be associated with the condition.
 Variants in all 30-plus of these genes contribute different levels of risk of developing AMD.